DavJ/research/README.md

 ionospheric-transfer:

-     contains circuit design and some analysis for Tesla like solution for energy transfer via ionosphere
+     contains circuit design and some circuit analysis for Tesla-like solution for energy transfer via ionosphere. high voltage is not required here, just tune everything to resonance.

 FTL-problem: